-The Southwest Rapid Rewards program is popular for families who cruise since the airline flies out of many popular cruise port destinations in Florida, you get two free checked bags per person, and Southwest points are easy to earn and redeem.
+The Southwest Rapid Rewards program is popular for families who cruise since the airline flies out of many popular cruise port destinations in Florida and offers two free checked bags per person.
+Also, Southwest points are generally easy to earn and redeem.

 Avoid the worst rewards mistakes

 No matter how you strategize your rewards to pay for a cruise, don’t make the mistake of paying interest on your credit card balances.
-Considering the average credit card APR is now over 17 percent, you won’t end up ahead if you wind up in debt.
+Considering the average credit card APR is more than16%, you won’t come out ahead if you go into debt.
 Only pursue rewards for cruises or other travel if you’re free of consumer debt and plan to stay that way.